 Protecting OUR LAKE and YOU

-INDEX: 1: Invasive species 2: Jelly fish 3: Ticks 4: General information 5: Climate Change 6: Composting 7: Fireworks 8: Dangerous plants to know
+INDEX: 1: Eurasian Watermilfoil 2: Zebra Mussels & Asian Carp 3: Ticks 4: General information 5: Climate Change 6: Composting 7: Fireworks 8: Dangerous plants to know

 The beautiful nature of our lakes is a delicate balance of biodiversity that we humans have yet to fully understand.
 What happens when this balance is disrupted, or invaded by alien species?
 What can we do to protect our lake from nasty invaders?
 Prevention, fellow cottagers, is the best defence.
 Here’s how….

-Environment Canada explains that an invasive species is a species that comes from another part of the world and “causes significant ecological, economical and environmental damage”.
+Environment Canada explains that it can “causes significant ecological, economical and environmental damage”.
 Like human invaders, these alien species:

 - Displace native species and compete with them for resources